Henil-08/freemoji/README.md

 	•	Once the emoji is generated, it will be displayed on the page.
 	•	The app automatically saves the emoji to the specified output path.
 You can customize this path in the text input field.

-> **Note**: Generating an image takes approximately **80 seconds** on an M4 MacBook Pro with a 20-core GPU.
+> **Note**: Generating an image takes approximately **80 seconds** on an M4 Pro MacBook Pro with a 20-core GPU.
 The duration may vary based on your system’s specifications.

 Play around with the prompt, and see what you can make.
 Head on to [Add Sticker](#add-sticker) to start using your creation as an actual emoji on your iPhone, or learn a bit more below about how to chain Prompt Assist and `mflux` together.